Bas-Rhin: Administration

 The seat of the General Council is located in Strasbourg, in a building designed by the architect Claude Vasconi.
 The current prefect of the Bas-Rhin is Stéphane Fratacci.
 The representative of the Lower Rhine for the National Youth Council is Mr. Gautier Lutz.

 Bas-Rhin is composed of five arrondissements (Haguenau-Wissembourg, Molsheim, Saverne, Sélestat-Erstein, and Strasbourg) and 23 cantons.

 Higher education

-Through its secondary and higher education institutions, Alsace is a very important region for students and is very internationally oriented.
+Through its secondary and higher education institutions, Alsace is an important region for students and is internationally oriented.
 Strasbourg alone welcomes 75% of students in its university.
 Since the merger of three faculties and the IUT of Illkirch and of Schiltigheim it has become one of the largest universities in France.
 There are also renowned institutions such as the National School of Administration (ENA), the National Institute of Territorial Studies (INET), the Higher European Institute of Management, and the National School of Physics of Strasbourg.